josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 ![Our blog post page is now rendering with a title and a date.](/images/post_images/sveltekit-rendered-md-post-with-meta.png)

 <SideNote>
+In case you're not familiar, <code>&lt;svelte:component /&gt;</code> is what's called a dynamic component; it renders an arbitrary Svelte component (provided as the <code>this</code> prop value), when the exact component isn't known beforehand.
+Perfect in this situation, because we aren't sure <em>which</em> post's content will need to be rendered.
+<br /><br />
-This works because earlier, we set <code>.md</code> files to be treated as components in our <code>svelte.config.js</code> file.
-So, <code>data.Content</code> is the actual Markdown component!
-(That's why the name <code>Content</code> needed to be capitalized; to distinguish it as a component, and not an HTML element.)
+Also: this works because earlier, we set <code>.md</code> files to be treated as components in our <code>svelte.config.js</code> file.
 </SideNote>

 **As an alternative syntax**: we could destructure all the `data` props, and use them individually.
 That's a little more setup, but it has the advantage of allowing you to use `Content` as its own component.